LiaScript/docs/README.md

                           --{{0}}--
 There might be some cases, where you want to add further headings.
-We therefor apply the following syntax with underlining "equal signs" or "minuses".
+We therefor apply the following syntax with underlining "equal signs" or "dashes".
 In common Markdown, this alternative syntax is applied to define level-1 and level-2 headings.
 We use it to create headings that are one level `=` or two levels `-` below the main heading.
 However, these subsections will not be part